-Times Square is one of New York City's most popular tourist attractions, but once you get there, what is there to do?
-Just walking through the area is pretty impressive, and fortunately, in the past several years New York City has reduced the amount of vehicle traffic through Times Square, making it a much more pleasant area to hang around and people watch.
+Times Square is one of New York City's most popular tourist attractions, but, once you get there, what is there to do?
+Just walking through the area is pretty impressive, and, fortunately, in the past several years New York City has reduced the amount of vehicle traffic through Times Square, making it a much more pleasant area in which to linger and people watch.

-Times Square is home (or very close) to many of New York City's Broadway theaters, so if you want to see a real Broadway production, this is your chance.
-You can buy tickets in advance or at the individual box offices, but for budget-minded folks, Times Square is also where the original TKTS Booth is located.
-At the TKTS Booth, you can buy same-day tickets to see a variety of musicals and plays, as well as some dance performances and off-Broadway shows, at a substantial discount, sometimes for half price.
+Times Square is home (or very close) to many of New York City's Broadway theaters, so, if you want to see a real Broadway production, this is your spot.
+You can buy tickets in advance, at showtime in the individual box offices, or for budget-minded folks, in the heart of Times Square at the original TKTS booth.
+At the TKTS Booth, you can buy same-day tickets to see a variety of musicals and plays, dance performances, and off-Broadway shows at a substantial discount, sometimes even at half price.

-No, this isn't about the various folks dressed up as Dora and Elmo milling around Times Square for a photo op; this is about visiting Madame Tussauds New York.
-Madame Tussaud's has been impressing audiences for more than 200 years with its life-like wax figures, and the New York City location in Times Square has been entertaining visitors since 2000.
+This isn't about the various folks dressed up as Dora and Elmo milling around Times Square for a photo op; this is about visiting Madame Tussauds New York.
+Madame Tussauds has been impressing audiences for more than 200 years with its life-like wax figures, and the New York City location in Times Square has been entertaining visitors since 2000.
 If you and your traveling companions are bored with typical museums, Madame Tussauds might surprise you.
 There are lots of interactive exhibits, and it is always introducing new celebrity figures to the lineup.
-It's also open until 10 p.m. nightly, so if you're looking for a family-friendly activity to do after dinner, this is a great choice.
+It's also open until 10 p.m. nightly, so this is a great choice for a family-friendly after-dinner activity.

 If you're tired of watching the countdown to the new year on TV, maybe it's time you watch the New Year's Eve Ball Drop live in Times Square.
-The first New Year's Eve celebration in Times Square was held in 1904, and three years later the tradition of the NYE Ball Drop began.
+The first New Year's Eve celebration in Times Square was held in 1904, and, three years later, the tradition of the NYE Ball Drop began.
 It's continued annually ever since (except in 1942 and 1943 because of wartime restrictions).
-More than a million people attend the live event in Times Square every year; it's an American bucket list item.Continue to 5 of 6 below.
+Attending is an American bucket list item that more than a million people check off every year.